Your stay in the Netherlands

 Please note that it is not possible to view your future accommodation before signing your rental agreement.
 However, Fontys guarantees minimum quality standards for all accommodation.

-- Fill in and send the accommodation form to firstname.lastname@example.org before the deadline: Fall semester 15 June, Spring semester 8 December.
+- Fill in and send the accommodation form before the deadline: Fall semester 15 June, Spring semester 8 December.

-- The accommodation officer sends detailed information about the housing agency 3 weeks before start of study at the latest.
+- You will receive detailed information about the housing agency 4 weeks before start of study at the latest.

-- Transfer two months of rent + deposit before arrival to housing agency (no payment = no entrance accommodation, but still the obligation to close rental contract)
+- Transfer the required amount of rent + deposit before arrival to housing agency (no payment = no entrance accommodation, but still the obligation to close rental contract)

 - Accommodation is available on the agreed date.

-- You are obliged to accept and pay for the offered room for the whole rental period.
-Please keep this in mind prior to signing the rental contract.
+- You are obliged to accept and pay for the offered room for the whole period.
+For bachelor students this means one academic year, for exchange student one (or two) semester(s).
+In the spring semester it is only possible to apply for one semester.

-- Fontys only has a limited number of student housing through housing agencies available.
-Therefore, we strongly recommend that you keep on trying to find a room yourself and start your search process well in time
+- Fontys can only guarantee housing for a limited number of students.
+Therefore, we strongly recommend that you keep on trying to find a room yourself and start your search process well in time.

 Please take into account that – in relation to guarantees – your housing agency will normally request an advance payment of the following items: Two month terms of rental fees and a refundable deposit, usually to the amount of one month of rental fees, as a security bond in relation to any possible damage to the accommodation.
 Exchange students sometimes need to pay the full semester in advance.